4D4M-lol/4D4M-lol/README.md

 # 👋 Hello World!

-I'm 4D4M-lol (Adam) an 13 year old game developer from Indonesia.
+I'm 4D4M-lol (Adam) a 13 year old game developer from Indonesia.

 ## 📜 About Me